 Sony Interactive Entertainment (SIE) values diversity and strives to create a work environment in which all employees can be themselves, enabling them to reach their full potential.

 SIE has in place a variety of life-work support schemes (Symphony Plan) and workplace improvements that respect the balance between work and family life to enable all employees, regardless of gender, to reach their full potential in a way that suits their individual lifestyles.

 In Japan, SIE created this plan of action based on the Act on Advancement of Measures to Support Raising Next-Generation Children, and was certified with the "Kurumin Mark", a symbol bestowed upon companies that support child rearing, three times in recognition of the accomplishment of the goals set.

-SIE strives to provide LGBT* employees with a working environment that respects their individuality and allows them to be themselves without facing discrimination or prejudice.
+SIE strives to provide LGBTQ* employees with a working environment that respects their individuality and allows them to be themselves without facing discrimination or prejudice.

 In Japan, initiatives include expanding certain human resources programs for spouses to same-sex partners (such as marriage bonuses, bereavement leave, and invitations to company events).
-Additionally, SIE actively works to increase awareness of LGBT issues, such as by sponsoring TOKYO RAINBOW PRIDE 2018 and exhibiting a booth at the event.
+Additionally, SIE actively works to increase awareness of LGBTQ issues, such as by sponsoring TOKYO RAINBOW PRIDE 2018 and exhibiting a booth at the event.

 Each year on March 8th, International Women's Day*, various events and activities promoting awareness are held around the world with the aim of empowering women.
 Sony Interactive Entertainment embraces the values that guide IWD’s ethos, and for this occasion, has put together a video of voices of our women colleagues.
 Listen to what some of the women who passionately enjoy creating PlayStation® games have to say.